Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Effective model

 The general diagonal line element for a static spherically symmetric spacetime can be written in Schwarzschild coordinates as

 with shape functions $h_1(x)$, $h_2(x)$, and $h_3(x)$.
 For the classical case, the shape functions are $h_1(x) = h_3(x) = 1$ and $h_2 = x$.
 The shape functions in the line element have been defined so the ADM mass $m$ will not appear in the Hamiltonian, since $m$ often arises as an integration constant.
+In principle, we could start with a line element in other coordinate systems but because of covariance the final results will be independent of this choice.
+Since the formalism developed in~\cite{Alonso-Bardaji:2025hda} makes this choice and since the diagonal line element is very familiar we build on previous work.

 The corresponding gravity Hamiltonian with dynamical flow leading to this metric is known~\cite{Alonso-Bardaji:2025hda}.
 Furthermore the Hamiltonian has been shown to be covariant and lead to the correct coordinate charts for different choices of gauge~\cite{Alonso-Bardaji:2023vtl}.
 See~\cite{Gingrich:2025zwx} for a nontrivial example.
 The resulting spacetime has been shown to be the same as that given by emergent modified gravity~\cite{Bojowald:2023xat}.
 Including a dust field, and integrating over $d\Omega$, the action is~\cite{Husain:2011tk}